ExitValue.ai

 Working capital intensity drags multiples down.
 Electronics manufacturers often carry 90+ days of inventory plus another 60+ days of receivables.
 Buyers calculate invested capital and adjust pricing if the working capital cycle is materially worse than industry norms.

-Want to know what your electronics manufacturing business is worth?
+Estimate your electronics manufacturing business value

 Frequently Asked Questions